Group Leader Information

 What to Wear

 Comfortable, athletic clothing tends to work best, though keep in mind our course is located in the woods, so participants may prefer to wear long pants or jeans to avoid insect bites.
 Dress for the weather.
 Closed toed and heeled shoes are mandatory.
-No sandals or flip flops are allowed.
+Chacos, keens, sandals or flip flops are NOT allowed.
 Five finger shoes are not allowed on the high course.
 Hats and sunglasses are advisable if the weather is hot and sunny.
 Mini t-shirts, tank tops, and short shorts are not recommended due to the way harnesses fit and the increased odds for splinters.